Woody230/GradleExtensions/README.md

 }
 ```

-* Adds the `testBuilds` task to a root build which runs all tests for the projects in all included builds.
+* Adds the `testIncludedBuilds` task to a root build which runs all tests for the projects in all included builds.
-* Adds the `testBuild` task to a child build which runs all tests for the projects within the build.
+* Adds the `testRecursively` task to a child build which runs all tests for the projects within the build.

 ### version-catalog-plugin